jkempf42/kube-volttron/README.md

 `jkempf42/public-repo:<image type tag>`, with your own repository and image tag.

-The demo `vcentral`, `vremote`, and `vbac` images in `jkempf42/public-repo` have been build with an ubuntu 20.04 image loaded with debugging tools, especially for network debugging (`traceroute`, `ping`, `dig`, etc.).
+The demo `vcentral`, `vremote`, and `vbac` images in `jkempf42/public-repo` have been build with an Ubuntu 20.04 image loaded with debugging tools, especially for network debugging (`traceroute`, `ping`, `dig`, etc.).
 Once `microservice-volttron` is made public, you should modify the Dockerfiles at `microservice-volttron` to produce smaller